jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.3.47 (2023/03/13) =
+= 1.3.48 (2023/03/14) =
-* Add: More Pinecone servers.
+* Add: Parameter in the builder for text_input_maxlength.
-* Fix: Enhanced the tokens prediction; client-side also automatically limits the total content depending on it.
 * Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
 * Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
 * Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 1.3.47 (2023/03/13) =
+* Add: More Pinecone servers.
+* Fix: Enhanced the tokens prediction; client-side also automatically limits the total content depending on it.

 = 1.3.44 (2023/03/12)
 * Update: Enhanced the whole bulk system.